xxoxo-0/xxoxo-0/README.md

 Fandom that I mostly like :
 - 『 彡 ┆ ☁️ ᯓ *Black Butler, Welcome Home, Threadville, Mouthwashing (except Jim/my.), High rise invasion, Pressure (from roblox), and A LOT more.* ┆╰ 』

- Things that I DON'T like (I ignore them if I encounter one.) :
+ Things that I DON'T like (Ignores if I encounter one.) :
--〖ッ┆*$3xual JOKES, Problematic People, Forcing abt somethin, P3do, PRO-SHIPPER, Over-Sarcasm, Rude-Persona, Tracing arts etc, Calling names that aren't close/friends.* ┆ ᯓ 〗
+-*$3xual JOKES, Problematic People, Forcing abt somethin, P3do, PRO-SHIPPER, Over-Sarcasm, Rude-Persona, Tracing arts etc, Calling names that aren't close/friends.*

 Anndd...
 You've reached the *end!* Have a good day/night.